-The fee, which was announced Oct.
-25, has been delayed due to progress in reducing the number of port containers at the terminals, with the ports reporting Monday a 46% decline in aging cargo on the docks since the fee was announced.
+The fee, which was announced on Oct.
+25, has been delayed due to progress reducing the number of port containers at the terminal, with the ports reporting a 33% decline in aging cargo on the docks.
 Over the next week, port officials will monitor and reassess the fee's implementation.

-"There's been significant improvement in clearing import containers from our docks in recent weeks," Port of Los Angeles Executive Director Gene Seroka said Nov.
-15, when the fee was first delayed.
-The fee was also delayed on Nov.
-22, Nov.
-29, Dec.
-6 and Dec.
-13.
+"There's been significant improvement in clearing import containers from our docks in recent weeks," Port of Los Angeles Executive Director Gene Seroka said last week, when the fee was also delayed.

-"I'm grateful to the many nodes of the supply chain, from shipping lines, marine terminals, trucks and cargo owners, for their increased collaborative efforts," Seroka added.
+"I'm grateful to the many nodes of the supply chain, from shipping lines, marine terminals, trucks and cargo owners, for their increased collaborative efforts."

-The fee is one of several efforts aimed at speeding the processing of cargo at the San Pedro Port Complex to eliminate a backlog of ships trying to deliver merchandise.
-Port of Los Angeles officials said when the policy was announced that about 40% of import containers were idling at terminals for at least nine days.
+The fee is one of several efforts to speed the processing of cargo at the San Pedro Port Complex and eliminate a backlog of ships trying to deliver merchandise.
+The Port of Los Angeles said when it announced the policy that about 40% of import containers were idling at terminals for at least nine days.

-Harbor commissions for both Long Beach and Los Angeles unanimously approved the policy on Oct.
+Both Long Beach and Los Angeles' harbor commissions unanimously approved the policy on Oct.
 29, to be in effect for 90 days.

 The fines, if implemented, will begin at $100 per container, increasing by $100 per container each day.
 Containers set to be transported by truck will incur fines if they remain at the port for nine days or more.
 For rail containers, fines will be assessed if they are at the port for three days or more.